-This advanced tutorial describes the process for developing residential measures and testing residential building models.
+This advanced tutorial describes the process for developing residential measures on a branch of the OpenStudio-BEopt repository, and subsequently pulling them into the ResStock workflow for creating and testing residential building models.
 Reasons for wanting to develop residential measures include: customizing any of the existing residential modeling algorithms or adding new technology models.

 At this point in the tutorial, it is assumed that you have checked out a new branch that is up-to-date with the master branch of the OpenStudio-BuildStock repository.
-Optionally, you may have created a new PAT project folder (i.e., copied an existing project folder) and modified the set of tsv files in its housing\characteristics folder.
+Optionally, you may have created a new PAT project folder (i.e., copied an existing project folder) and modified the set of tsv files in its housing_characteristics folder.